awslabs/aws-lex-browser-audio-capture/README.md

 }
 ```
 ## Browser support
-This example code has been tested in the latest versions of Chrome and Firefox.
+This example code has been tested in the latest versions of:
+* Chrome
+* Firefox
+* Safari